fonoster/routr/docs/configuration/gateways.md

 Use the Gateway resource to register with a Sip Gateways or SBCs and send or receive calls from the PSTN.

-The Gateways configuration can be provided using the file `config/gateways.yml` located at the root of your Routr installation.
+The Gateways configuration can be provided using the file `config/gateways.yml`.
+The file located at the root of your Routr installation, or as defined in the environmental variable `ROUTR_CONFIG_FILE.`

 > If using Redis this configuration gets stored in the database.